tcotav/python-sls-example/README.md

     include:
       - mymongo.symlink_mongo_bins

-but the real conclusion I reached is that I'll just avoid the whole shebang because the file list don't change all that often if ever:
+but the real conclusion I reached is that I'll just avoid the whole shebang because the file list doesn't change all that often if ever:

     # symlink binaries from /opt/mongo/bin -> /usr/bin
     {% for bin in ["bsondump","mongo","mongod","mongodump","mongoexport","mongofiles","mongoimport","mongooplog","mongoperf","mongorestore","mongos","mongosniff","mongostat","mongotop"] %}